Safer North Ayrshire PartnershipGordon2019-09-16T15:16:52+00:00

 All of our residents want to feel North Ayrshire is a safe and secure place to live in.
 The Safer North Ayrshire Partnership (SNAP) is responsible for ensuring we achieve this aim.
 The Partnership helps develop and deliver on action plans that the Community Planning Partnership has set and makes sure that all relevant partners are work together on shared issues.
 SNAP also sets up and monitors sub-groups and short life working groups on specific work-streams when necessary and will works together to find the resources to carry out the work that is needed.

-Some key members of Safer North Ayrshire Partnership are the Alcohol and Drugs Partnership, the Adult Protection Committee, Ayrshire College, Police Scotland, The Third Sector Interface, The Procurator Fiscal’s Office, NHS Ayrshire and Arran, North Ayrshire Women’s Aid, Scottish Fire and Rescue, Victim Support, KA Leisure, and The South West Scotland Criminal Justice Authority.
+Some key members of Safer North Ayrshire Partnership are the Alcohol and Drugs Partnership, the Adult Protection Committee, Ayrshire College, Police Scotland, The Third Sector Interface, The Procurator Fiscal’s Office, NHS Ayrshire and Arran, North Ayrshire Women’s Aid, Scottish Fire and Rescue, Victim Support, KA Leisure, and Community Justice Ayrshire.

 The Safer North Ayrshire Partnership…